 Necessities such as electricity are inaccessible to many people in developing countries, and ensuring access is a challenge.
 According to the World Health Organization (WHO), less than 23% of rural Liberians have access to electricity.
-Building excavate this long-distance transmission lines to bring electricity to outlying communities is very expensive.
+Building long-distance transmission lines to bring electricity to outlying communities is very expensive.
 Also, issues such as antiquated infrastructure and under-funding in

 Liberia’s electricity distribution sector have led to unreliable supply of electricity and long outages.